From words to action

 Looking to break into the lucrative lash industry?
 With the market expected to reach $2.31 billion by 2028, there's no better time to turn your passion into a profitable business.
 But with so many competitors vying for the same customers, how do you ensure your success?

 Fear not, as we've got you covered!
-In this comprehensive guide, we'll take you through everything you need to know about starting an eyelash business from scratch.
+In this comprehensive guide, we'll take you through everything you need to know about how to start a lash business from scratch.
 Our expert tips and step-by-step approach will help you stand out in a crowded marketplace and maximize your profitability.
 Let’s start!

 Whether it's your goal to start a home studio, a larger beauty salon, or a store, building a business from scratch is never child’s play.
 There are certain steps to follow and a budget to spend, but it’s definitely a rewarding venture.
 Eventually, you will have your own lash business!

-And here are the exact steps to accomplish if you want to start a lash business and succeed.
+And here are the exact things you need to start a lash business, step by step.

 Researching the market is a critical step when starting any business, and launching a successful lash business is no different.
 As a beauty professional, you may have a good understanding of your customers, but owning a business requires a more in-depth analysis of the market.